1946–47 BAA season: Final standings

-Western Division

 Playoffs

 There were no byes.
 Western and Eastern champions Chicago and Washington immediately played a long semifinal series with Washington having home-court advantage.
 Chicago won the sixth game in Washington one day before Philadelphia concluded its two short series with other runners-up.

 Statistics leaders

 Note: Prior to the 1969–70 season, league leaders in points and assists were determined by totals rather than averages.